 Overview

-Appendicitis is an inflammation of the appendix, a finger-shaped pouch that projects from your colon on the lower right side of your abdomen.
+Appendicitis is an inflammation of the appendix.
+The appendix is a finger-shaped pouch that sticks out from the colon on the lower right side of the belly, also called the abdomen.

-Appendicitis causes pain in your lower right abdomen.
-However, in most people, pain begins around the navel and then moves.
-As inflammation worsens, appendicitis pain typically increases and eventually becomes severe.
+Appendicitis causes pain in the lower right part of the belly.
+However, in most people, pain begins around the belly button and then moves.
+As inflammation worsens, appendicitis pain typically increases and eventually becomes serious.

-Although anyone can develop appendicitis, most often it occurs in people between the ages of 10 and 30.
-Standard treatment is surgical removal of the appendix.
+Although anyone can develop appendicitis, most often it happens in people between the ages of 10 and 30.
+Treatment of appendicitis is usually antibiotics and, in most instances, surgery to remove the appendix.

 Symptoms

-The site of your pain may vary, depending on your age and the position of your appendix.
-When you're pregnant, the pain may seem to come from your upper abdomen because your appendix is higher during pregnancy.
+The site of the pain may vary, depending on age and the position of the appendix.
+In pregnancy, the pain may seem to come from the upper belly because the appendix is higher during pregnancy.

 When to see a doctor

-Make an appointment with a doctor if you or your child has worrisome signs or symptoms.
-Severe abdominal pain requires immediate medical attention.
+Make an appointment with a healthcare professional if you or your child has symptoms.
+Terrible belly pain requires immediate medical attention.

 From Mayo Clinic to your inbox